Oereor/PlantsVsZombies-Unity/README.md

 - Cooldown time: 8 seconds
 - Max health: 2147483647 (all single-use plants are invicible when exploding, of course)
 - Sun payback on shoveled: 0
-- Damage: Burn zombies on the same row to die
+- Damage: Burn zombies on the same row
 - Boost effect: *Burn 3 adjacent rows of zombies instead of 1 row*

 ### 3. Cherry Bomb